 As morning light greets your final day in Key West, what have you missed?
 You’ve walked the charming neighborhoods, you’ve peddled a bike from end to end, you’ve ridden the informative trolley, but you haven’t appreciated the view of Key West from the water.
 After all, Key West is an island and today you’re headed for adventure on the surrounding brilliant blue waters.

 You may choose to leave the helm of your craft to the experts.
-Sit back and enjoy a day or sunset sail excursion on the waves aboard the majestic Schooner America 2.0 or a Dinner Cruise on the Sunset Watersports Party Cat.
+Sit back and enjoy a day or sunset sail excursion on the waves aboard the majestic.
 There’s something about being surrounded by water that refreshes and renews.
-If you happen to be here during a full moon, you MUST go on the Full Moon Sail!
-Want to go even further?
-Check out the new Sail to Cuba with the incomparable Cap’t Sherwood! p.s.
-This is not a “day-trip”.
+If you happen to be here during a full moon, you MUST go on a Full Moon Sail.
+Message our Concierge for help finding one.

 Take your final hours to collect a souvenir or two, some renowned Key Lime pie, a signature Key West bracelet or a precious silver coin from Mel Fisher’s Treasures.
 And don’t forget to make your reservations for your next visit.
-Stay in the Key West loop by liking our Facebook page and messaging Amber with any questions you may have.
+Stay in the Key West loop by following our Facebook page and messaging us to get started.
+We can help you with any questions you may have.

 You know you will be back.
 It’s a Key West guarantee.